Leica M10 vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the M10 followed on from the Leica M Typ 262.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M10 or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.